The smutty chibi-chapter The Lion’s Loft (NSFW!) would fall about here. Just FYI.

 “Er, Cassie…” Robert began, but Cassandra was already stomping away down the stairs.

 “Cassandra?”
 Cullen called after her.
 He did not really wanting to get involved, but felt he must point out: “We have a meeting with the Inquisitor is in the Great Hall, if you recall.”

 From somewhere further down the stairs, Cassandra gave a disgusted snarl.
 Robert hurried down the stairs after Cassandra, shouting, “Cassie?
 Cassie!
 Hey!”

 “I’ll give Kate your regrets then,” Cullen called after her.
 There was no reply.
-The two scouts stood there, gaping.
+Fran and Bobby stood there, gaping.
 Varric scratched his chin.

 “Ya know,” he said.
 “I’ve never seen the Seeker turn that shade of pink before.
-I’m wondering if I should nickname that kid ‘Librarian’ or ‘Death Wish’.”
+I wonder if I should nickname that kid ‘Librarian’ or ‘Death Wish’.”

 “Or you could call him by his name,” Cullen suggested, though he didn’t care much either way.
 He hurried on toward the great hall.

 “Nah, I’ll stick to ‘Ostwick,’” Varric said, climbing the steps alongside Cullen.
 Cullen shot the dwarf a warning look.

 “This is going to be a private meeting, Varric,” he said, curtly.